-If you are a new member, then it is important for you to learn how the plan operates - what the rules are and what services are available to you.
+If you are a new member, then it is important for you to learn what the plan's rules are and what services are available to you.
 We encourage you to set aside some time to look through this Evidence of Coverage booklet.

-If you are confused or concerned or just have a question, please contact our plan's Member Services (contact information is on the back cover of this booklet).
+If you are confused or concerned or just have a question, please contact our plan's Member Services (phone numbers are printed on the back cover of this booklet).